Search our website

 Jobs and Vacancies

-FVFC are looking to employ a part-time Families' & Children's Worker; 21 hours per week (£24k FTE).
 FVFC are in the process of becoming a community Hub, and children’s and family work is a very important part of the vision for this outreach project.
 Pre-Covid, we had very little F & C work happening amongst families, it took place predominantly through our weekly Toddler group.
 More recently, this area has begun to develop across whole church life, with activities such as Sunday School, Messy Church, FVFC Kids Summer club, the Toddler Group ‘Open House’ and school liaison/assemblies.
 We are therefore looking for someone with a vision and heart to develop and build on our already established groups, but also someone who is not afraid to develop new ideas.
 Someone who is a committed Christian with a mature faith, dedicated, a self-starter who obviously can work within a structure but who has a vision for the church of the future.

 Full details are available here.